Posterno/posterno/readme.txt

 == Changelog ==

+= 1.2.2 25th November 2019 =

+- Added: ability to require user's consent before loading Google Maps.
+Please review the instructions here [https://docs.posterno.com/article/659-maps-gdpr](https://docs.posterno.com/article/659-maps-gdpr).
+- Fix: listing category not automatically selected in forms when multiple categories are disabled at the moment the submission form triggers an error.
+- Fix: listing category not stored upon listing submission when multiple categories are disabled.
+- Fix: infinite loop when climbing up the terms hierarchy within the submission forms and term has no parent term.

 = 1.2.1 19th November 2019 =

 - Added: new hook after the user has logged in through the login form.